pars-linux/uludag/trunk/doc/en/developer.pardus.org.tr/source/guides/bugtracking/howto_bug_triage.rst

 High:
 ^^^^^
 Bugs that are reproducible on all type of systems and makes the program unusable (packages which are totally unusable and have missing dependency, like being uninstallable or crashing_ on startup, bugs cause that cause loss of user data).
+Default desktop application language problems are seemed to be also high.
 These bugs should be fixed in 1 months.

 Normal:
 ^^^^^^^